This post may contain affiliate links. Please read our disclosure policy.

 Note that there is no mayonnaise or dairy used in this light potato salad!

 Russet Potatoes.
-This is my potato of choice for its ability to hold its shape and for the fluffy texture.
+This is my potato of choice for its ability to hold its shape and for its fluffy texture.

 Lemon juice.
 Lots of it!
-The juice from three lemons makes the grade here for all of the bright flavor we look for.
+The juice from three lemons makes the grade here for all of the bright flavors we look for.

 Scallions.
 These green onions provide both color (use the green parts!) and gentle onion flavor to the salad.